Altium-Designer-addons/scripts-libraries/Scripts - PCB/MoveAPdesignators2/README.md

 - 2023-07-13 - Ver 2.11 :
     - (interactive placement, when other components NOT ignored) will try up to 30 mils (in 5mil steps) of nudging in each perpendicular direction to try to find a passing solution
     - Cursor will change when picking component, picking location, and when AutoMove is processing
+    - Visible grid will be set to 5mil or 0.1mm at start of interactive placement as large grid can mess things up

 ## Credits
   - Credit to Mattias Ericson & Tony Chilco for the MoveAPdesignators script I started from